 Photo Copyright Bob Blair

 Every year in mid-June the community of Wellsboro celebrates the blooming of our State flower with the annual PA State Laurel Festival.
-Plans are already underway for the 72nd PA State Laurel Festival to be held June 8-16, 2013.
-The week-long event will include a juried arts and crafts fair, queens pageant, firemen's carnival, bicycle and foot races, a gospel sing and several musical concerts, a pet parade, as well as the traditional two-hour Laurel Festival Parade.
+Plans are already underway for the 73rd PA State Laurel Festival to be held June 14-22, 2014.
+The week-long event will include a juried arts and crafts fair, queens pageant, pet parade, children's health fair, and foot races, a gospel sing and several musical concerts, as well as the traditional two-hour Laurel Festival Parade.
 This is always a great week packed full of fun for the entire family - you are sure to find something for everyone's taste.

 The Laurel Festival is truly a "State" festival.
-Miss Corrin Binford from Troy PA, the 2012 PA State Laurel Queen, will return to Wellsboro to reign over the Festival and crown the 2013 PA State Laurel Queen from among the beautiful young ladies chosen to represent high schools from throughout Pennsylvania.
+Miss Haylie Innocenzo from Towanda PA, the 2013 PA State Laurel Queen, will return to Wellsboro to reign over the Festival and crown the 2014 PA State Laurel Queen from among the beautiful young ladies chosen to represent high schools from throughout Pennsylvania.

 Our parade traditionally features high school bands, drum and bugle corps, Shriner's units, horse units, floats, clowns and more from throughout the state, joined by several of our friends and neighbors from New York state as well.